Due to strict immigration regulations and complex application process, we would like to redirect you to our

-Long hours, unpaid overtime, traditional working culture and hierarchical structures – these are some of the things that often come to mind when people think about working in Japan.
+Long hours, unpaid overtime, traditional working culture, and hierarchical structures – these are some of the things that often come to mind when people think about what it’s like to work in Japan as a foreigner.
 And while this may be true for many Japanese companies, it’s also far from reality for many others.

-Tokyo Creative produces high quality Japan-related content for brands and government agencies.
-It works with some of the most well-known English-speaking influencers in Japan, including Abroad in Japan, Tokidoki Traveller, Sharmeleon and many others.
+Tokyo Creative produces high-quality Japan-related content for brands and government agencies.
+It works with some of the most well-known English-speaking influencers in Japan, including Abroad in Japan, Tokidoki Traveller, Sharmeleon, and many others.
 We spoke with three staff from Tokyo Creative to find out what life is like for them to work in Japan as a foreigner.

 Japanese: do you need to know it?